crzdg/TrainControlSystem/README.md

 ## Disclaimer

 The repository is not refactored or intended to work out of the box.
-As stated the usage of the code does require a specific setup to work fully.
+As stated the usage of the code does require a specific setup to work.
-It is only published as a reference point for similar projects.
+It is published as a reference point for similar projects.
+If you have questions please open an issue in this project.
+Questions about the number detection should be posted in the specific repository.